JonathanUhler/Networking-Lib/README.md

 server.close();
 ```

-Secure connections require the usual definition of a keystore file and keystore password (and possibly a
+Secure connections require the usual definition of a keystore file and keystore password (and
-truststore file for use with self-signed certificates), but the API is otherwise the same for both clients
+possibly a truststore file for use with self-signed certificates), but the API is otherwise the
-and sockets.
+same for both clients and sockets.

-## Sending the Receiving Information
+## Sending and Receiving Information
 Networking-Lib uses byte arrays for all communications.
 Internally, CRC checks are performed on all
-messages, and `send`/`recv` methods have the potential to throw a `jnet.MalformedDataException` if a CRC
+messages, and `send`/`recv` methods have the potential to throw a `jnet.MalformedDataException` if
-check fails.
-The `jnet.Bytes` provides a set of utility methods to convert between bytes and integers,
+a CRC check fails.
+The `jnet.Bytes` provides a set of utility methods to convert between bytes and
-strings, or arbitrary serializable objects.
+integers, strings, or arbitrary serializable objects.

-The server and client `send` methods are overloaded to support sending a byte array directory or a string,
+The server and client `send` methods are overloaded to support sending a byte array directory or a
-which acts as a wrapper for `Bytes.stringToBytes`.
-The `recv` method will always return a byte array, that
+string, which acts as a wrapper for `Bytes.stringToBytes`.
+The `recv` method will always return a
-can then be interpreted by the caller.
-If the value of a communication is known to be a string, `srecv`
+byte array, that can then be interpreted by the caller.
+If the value of a communication is known
-can be used instead to interpret result of `recv` as a string.
+to be a string, `srecv` can be used instead to interpret result of `recv` as a string.